stjude-c3d/MyGPT/README.md

 ### Personal Computer (MacBook) - no GPU

 For this installtion, the entire pipeline will run as a single unit on CPUs.
-This is the easiest way to get started with MyGPT, but it is also the slowest.
+This is the easiest way to get started with MyGPT, but it is also the response time will be slowest.

 To run the pipleine on MacBook without GPU, follow the instructions from this google colaboratory notebook: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1h92XHMT5D_vlmf2oEZ0BRn3ke41Cz9p4?usp=sharing)